Green Tea vs. Matcha

 | As soon as people hear the word matcha, green tea also comes to mind because they are similar.
 How are green tea and matcha similar?
 How are they different?

 In this article, we will determine the differences between each one and which one is better (spoiler alert: it’s matcha!).

 What is Matcha?

 Matcha is technically a green tea in a very fine powder form.
 Since matcha is so popular, the Matcha powder can come in several grades of quality, which we discuss further in this article.
-Good quality matcha (like our Koko Riko Tea Ceremonial Matcha Green Tea Powder AAA+ Grade) has a very bright vibrant green color and is very fine and in the texture.
-Ceremonial grade Matcha powder is almost like a paste when it is spread on paper. matcha has a umami flavour that is vegetal as some people describe it.
+Good quality matcha (like our Koko Riko Tea Ceremonial Matcha Green Tea Powder AAA+ Grade) has a very bright vibrant green colour and is very fine and in the texture.
+Ceremonial grade Matcha powder is almost like a paste when it is spread on paper.
+Matcha has an umami flavour that is vegetal, as some people describe it.
 We go into more detail about the flavour in our article here.

 What is Green Tea?

 Green tea is the medium processed tea between white and black tea.
 Green tea can come in a wide variety of quality grades as well.
 Instead of being turned into powder, green tea is picked as the whole leaf of the camellia sinensis plant.
 After being picked from the tea bush, the leaves are processed by either roasting, steaming, or withering to achieve the desired taste.

 Matcha comes in a powdered form, but its appearance can vary greatly due to the wide range of qualities available in the market.
 Ceremonial grade matcha is a very fine powder, and it is a vibrant green.
 The taste of ceremonial grade matcha is pure and vegetal, with very little bitterness.
 On the other hand, low quality matcha is murky, and it could even be yellow.
 The taste of low quality matcha is very bitter, so that’s why you see a lot of added sugars in many of the matcha products that you see on the market today.